jack-jiang1111/Teleswap-On-Sui/README.md

 2. Package id won't change when upgrading the contract (In Move, the address must be known at compile time for use statements.
 You cannot dynamically import a module at runtime.)
 3. The bridge/locker/burner/exchange/telebtc contracts will depend on each other by "use module"
 4. Development order:
-  (5) locker contract
   (6) locker contract testing
-  (7) bridge contract/burner contract retesting with real locker contract (8) exchange contract
+  (8) exchange contract
   (9) exchange contract testing
+  (10) overall testing with mock wbtc and mock btcrelay (11) deployer script

 Other TODO:
--- Need to update deploy script due to directory messed up -- locker fee needs adjust in cc transfer contract after finishing the locker contract -- Telebtc test rewrite due to telebtc restructure (will do after locker contract) -- fix tests (after locker contract)
+-- Need to update deploy script due to directory messed up (will do after all the contracts done) -- Telebtc test rewrite due to telebtc restructure (will do after locker contract) -- fix tests (after locker contract)
--- swap and burn in burn router will be finished after the exchange contract
+-- "swap and burn" in burn router will be finished after the exchange contract -- Error code re orgnize
+-- BURN and distribute fee should call burn instead, put the burn logic in the connector -- type mismatch